sikandersultan/Social-Network/README.md

 ## Description

 Imagine, there are so many social network websites.
 Instagram, Snapchat so on so on.
 They all work well in their own regards.
-Now as a backend developer, I cannot nearly see enough command like interaction in ANY social website and, by the lords, usable UI.
+Now as a backend developer, I cannot nearly see enough command line interaction in ANY social website and, by the lords, usable UI.
 Cannot stand usable UI.
 So I made a MongoDB based social interaction app that can record new users, add users as one anothers friends and record user thoughts and reactions.
 All without a usable UI, instead just with JSON payloads.
 Amazing.

 ## Usage